EmuDeck/emudeck.github.io/docs/controls-and-hotkeys/steamos/hotkeys.md

 **Note:**

-* Screenshots are saved in:
-   * `/home/deck/.var/app/org.libretro.RetroArch/config/retroarch/screenshots`
+* Screenshot Folder Location: `/home/deck/.var/app/org.libretro.RetroArch/config/retroarch/screenshots`
 * The `Blow Mic` hotkey only blows white noise.
 It cannot be used to speak into the Steam Deck microphone.
 The white noise may not be strong enough to progress in some games

 ***